maxchirkov/simple-real-estate-pack/readme.txt

 **If something doesn't work, please try to troubleshoot the issue by checking is any JavaScript errors are reported.
 Also, try disabling other plugins and leave the SRP enabled just to make sure there are no conflicts.**

 == Changelog ==

+**Version 1.4.4**
+- Adds support for Yelp API 2.0
+- Adds support for Google Map API Key (which is now required by Google)
+- Fixes PHP 7 fatal error.

 **Version 1.4.3**
 - Fixes: mortgage calculator widget not inheriting default settings.